DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/docs/ExperimentsReproducibility.md

   ```
 - **Docs:** [https://scvi-tools.org/](https://scvi-tools.org/)

 **Note**: For scVI, scANVI, Harmony, Scanorama, and SAUCIE, use the Comparables conda environment.
-Create it using [comparables_requirements.txt](../comparables/comparables_env/comparables_requirements.txt)
+You can create it using [comparables_requirements.txt](../comparables/comparables_env/comparables_requirements.txt)

 ### MEC Classifier Scripts